Small data

 It was estimated (2016) that “If one takes the top 100 biggest innovations of our time, perhaps around 60% to 65% percent are really based on Small Data.” as Martin Lindstrom puts it.
 Small data includes everything from Snapchat to simple objects such as the post-it note.
 Lindstrom believes we become so focused on Big-Data that we tend to forget about more basic concepts and creativity.
 Lindstrom defines Small Data "as seemingly insignificant observations you identify in consumers’ homes, is everything from how you place your shoes on how you hang your paintings".
 He thus considers that one should perfectly master the basic (Small Data) in order to mine and find correlations.

+Academic Recognition and Methodology

+The growing significance of "small data" as a distinct field of inquiry was highlighted by the 2024 Thematic Einstein Semester (TES) on Small Data Analysis, hosted by the Berlin Mathematics Research Center MATH+.
+A central focus of this semester was the transition from theoretical analysis to practical decision-making.
+Because small data sets are primarily used to drive specific actions, the presentation of results becomes an essential methodological step.

+The semester’s findings emphasized that while small data may lack volume, it often contains a high density of "many possible interpretations."
+Consequently, the final conference of the TES was structured around the pillars of interpretation, explanation, and knowledge gain.
+Participants sought to develop new mathematical and methodical representations that could accurately depict this wealth of interpretative possibilities.
+This work underscores that analyzing small data is not purely a computational task; it requires a robust interface between mathematics and diverse disciplines to ensure that insights are both contextually grounded and scientifically rigorous.

 Uses in business

 Marketing

 Bonde has written about the topic for Forbes, Direct Marketing News, CMO.com and other publications.

 According to Martin Lindstrom, in his book, Small Data: "{In customer research, small data is} Seemingly insignificant behavioural observations containing very specific attributes pointing towards an unmet customer need.
 Small data is the foundation for breakthrough ideas or completely new ways to turnaround brands."

 His approach is based on the combination of the observation of small samples with intuition.
 Marketers can obtain market insights from gathering Small Data by engaging with and observing people in their own environments.
 In comparison to Big Data, Small Data has the power to trigger emotions and to provide insights into the reasons behind the behaviours of customers.
 It may uncover detailed information on a person's extroversion or introversion, self-confidence, whether one is having problems in his/her relationship, etc. According to Lindstrom, relationships among people and customer segments are organized around four criteria: